Permutations that separate close elements: Introduction

-If we draw a set of $s\times t$ rectangles on an $n\times n$ torus with centres at points $(i,\pi(i))$, we see that a permutation is $(s,k)$-clash-free if and only if the rectangles do not intersect.
+If we draw a set of $s\times k$ rectangles on an $n\times n$ torus with centres at points $(i,\pi(i))$, we see that a permutation is $(s,k)$-clash-free if and only if the rectangles do not intersect.
 See Figure~\ref{fig:geometric} for an example of a $(5,3)$-clash-free permutation depicted in this way.

 We mention that `non-cyclic' variations of the problem, where we draw rectangles on a cylinder or a square, have also been considered~\cite{MammolitiSimpson}, as have generalisations of the $k=2$ case (known as cyclic matching sequencibility for graphs)~\cite{Alspach,BrualdiKiernan, KreherPastine}.
 We also mention papers by Bevan, Homberger and Tenner~\cite{BevanHomberger} and Blackburn, Homberger and Winkler~\cite{BlackburnHomberger}, which consider the related problem of packing diamonds rather than rectangles on a torus.
-This problem can be rephrased as finding permutations $\pi$ of $\mathbb{Z}_n$ such that the distances between the points $(i,\pi(i))$ are large in the Manhattan metric (the $\ell_1$-metric).
+Such packings are called \emph{permuted packings} in~\cite{BevanHomberger}.
+The problem of finding such packings can be rephrased as finding permutations $\pi$ of $\mathbb{Z}_n$ such that the distances between the points $(i,\pi(i))$ are large in the Manhattan metric (the $\ell_1$-metric).

 For integers $u$ and $v$ with $u\leq v$, we write $[u,v]$ for the set of all integers~$i$ such that $u\leq i\leq v$.
 We say that the \emph{length} of the interval is $v-u$.
 For integers $n$ and $k$, define $\sigma(n,k)$ to be the largest value of $s\in [1,n]$ such that an $(s,k)$-clash-free permutation of $\mathbb{Z}_n$ exists.
 It is easy to see directly from the definition of an $(s,k)$-clash that $\sigma(n,k)=1$ when $k\geq n$, so we may assume that $k<n$.
 We prove the following theorem: